-Some of the directors of the Company are also directors of other members of the Group.
-Also, the Chief Executive Officer sits, as a director, on the board of some of the subsidiary companies of the Company and may be subject to conflicts between the potentially divergent interests of the Company and such members of the Group.
+By way of internal practice, the directors of the Company also act as directors of Tigné Contracting Limited, the contracting arm of the Group.
+Some Directors also act as directors of Tigné Point Marketing Limited, Tigné Mall p.l.c. and Solutions and Infrastructure Services Limited.
+During the period under review the Chief Executive Officer has acted as a director of Tigné Mall p.l.c. and is now a director of Solutions and Infrastructure Services Limited.
+The Directors and CEO acting as directors of other members of the Group may be subject to conflicts between the potentially divergent interests of the Company and such members of the Group.
 The Company is not aware of any private interest or duties unrelated to the Group which may or are likely to place the CEO in conflict with any interest in, or duties towards the Company.